GILGA Test Project #1

 Me (and other VJs)

-I was forced to choose between creative control (TouchDesigner) and live reliability (Resolume).
-Worst of all, I couldn't iterate on the fly and let my creativity run free.
+I was forced to choose between creative control (TouchDesigner) and relative ease of use (Resolume).
+But in both cases, I couldn't iterate on the fly and let my creativity run free.

 🎧